Best 5 Year Fixed Rate Mortgages

 Clicking the heart icon marks a product as a favourite for 14 days (if cookies are enabled), allowing you to filter and sort favourites at the top of the list.

-When this term comes to an end, your lender will typically move you to its Standard Variable Rate (SVR), which is usually much more expensive, making it important to consider finding a remortgage deal to prevent payments from ballooning.
+When the five-year term comes to an end, lenders will typically move you to their Standard Variable Rate (SVR), which is usually much more expensive.
+As a result, it’s often a good idea to consider remortgaging to a new fixed deal.

 Many borrowers will choose to lock in their rate for the stability of having fixed monthly payments, however, the choice of how long to fix for will largely be driven by your own personal circumstances and how you think prices will change in the coming years.